data61/gnaf/gnaf-contrib/README.md

 # gnaf-contrib

 ## Introduction
 This project provides a [Scala](http://scala-lang.org/) [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service providing access to the gnafContrib database of user supplied geocodes.

 This is a stand-alone webapp and does not run in a servlet container.
+On startup the database schema is created if it doesn't already exist.

 ## Configuration